Save Design - Getting Started Guide

 }

-3.4 Managing Temporary State with TempData
+3.4 Managing Temporary States with TempData

 TempData

-Common use cases include:
+Use cases include:

-- Temporary inventory or dialogue progress
+- Temporary item acquisition or dialogue progress

 .